chef/automate/components/docs-chef-io/content/automate/create_amazon_rds.md

     - In **DB subnet group**, choose any private subnet available in your VPC.
     - In **Public Access** select **NO**
 9. Configure the remaining settings as per your requirements.
-10. Review all the settings and make sure they are accurate.
+10.Review all the settings and make sure they are accurate.
-11. Click on the **Create database** button to start the creation process.
+11.Click on the **Create database** button to start the creation process.

 ## Step 4: Wait for the Amazon RDS Instance to be Created